dgxo/dgxo.github.io/docs/index.md

 - Avoid magic, such as surprising or dangerous Luau features:
     - Magical code is really nice to use, until something goes wrong.
 Then no one knows why it broke or how to fix it.
     - Metatables are a good example of a powerful feature that should be used with care.
-- Be consistent with idiomatic Lua when appropriate.
+- Be consistent with idiomatic Luau when appropriate.

 ## File Structure
 Files should consist of these things (if present) in order: